 1. Molds and mildew

-The effects can be worse for individuals already suffering chronic lung illnesses and those with mold allergies as it can lead to even more serious reactions.
+The effects can be worse for individuals already suffering chronic lung illnesses and those with mold allergies, as it can lead to even more severe reactions.

 2. Lack of proper ventilation

 It’s among the leading causes of indoor air pollution.
-However, somehow the easiest factor to manage when it comes to improving indoor air quality.
+However, it is the easiest factor to manage when improving indoor air quality.

-Just by opening the windows of your home or building once in a while, you allow in fresh air to neutralize the stale air hanging around inside, plus sweep out the trapped in allergens and toxins—which can otherwise lead to infections.
+Just by opening the windows of your home or building once in a while, you allow fresh air to neutralize the stale air hanging around inside and sweep out the trapped in allergens and toxins—which can otherwise lead to infections.

 3. Household cleaning products

-These supplies are made of chemicals, and spraying them while cleaning is a sure way of ingesting the harmful substances as they will be circulating in the air you breathe.
+These supplies are made of chemicals, and spraying them while cleaning is a sure way of inhaling the harmful substances as they will circulate in the air you breathe.

 Consider, at least, opening the windows while using such cleaners or simply make your own chemical-free household cleaners using vinegar, citrus juice, baking soda, or essential oils.